 Itinerary – Detailed tour schedule with hours that includes activities and their locations, and all other information helping the tour to go smoothly.

 Learning Group - A group of Alumni and adults interested to learn from behind the scenes.

 MICE (Meeting, incentive, conferencing, exhibition) - Travel for business and professional reasons.

-Motorcoach Operator or Bus Operator – Entrepreneur or bus company.
-The coach operators can operate jointly a travel agency (with a permit) or simply a bus liner.
+Motorcoach Operator or Bus Operator – Coach or bus company.
+The motorcoach operators can operate jointly a travel agency (with a permit) or simply a bus liner.